-The wood of this oak is sometimes used by cabinetmakers, turners, and wheelwrights; however, it is prone to cracking, which limits its use.
-For that reason it typically is used for applications such as fencing and paneling.
+Cabinetmakers, turners, and wheelwrights sometimes use the wood of this oak; however, it is prone to cracking, which limits its use.
+For that reason, it typically is used for applications such as fencing and paneling.

 The botanical name for the Turkey oak is Quercus cerris, which is derived from the Latin word quercus which means "oak."